DrJacobHolden/rjs-server/CONTRIBUTING.md

 Ultimately if you're looking to contribute, it's best to check in with us on Discord to see if we're already working on a specific feature or have plans for it already.
 Add us at **Tyn#0001**

+## Code Style

+Code style (linting and formatting) are handled by [Biome](https://biomejs.dev/).
+It is recommended that you install [the Biome extension for your IDE](https://biomejs.dev/guides/editors/first-party-extensions/).

+Running `npm run fin` will perform all necessary checks (linting, formatting, typechecking and tests).

 ## Testing

 Unit tests can be written using Jest.
 To execute the test suite, run `npm test`